 Quality of Life after DVT

-Learn More about DVT
+Learn More About DVT

 This does not necessarily mean you do intense cardio.
 Simple exercises like walking or swimming have a significant impact on your muscles.
-The key here is to prevent your muscles from being relaxed and also to promote the free flow of blood in your veins.
+The key here is to prevent your muscles from being relaxed and promote the free flow of blood in your veins.
 If you have already developed deep vein thrombosis, you can prevent more clots from forming by exercising your legs regularly.
 Pregnant women should also find a set of exercises they can easily partake in to lower the risk of developing DVT

 Watch What You Eat